Cross-lingual Transfer of Monolingual Models: English linguistic probing experiments

-{ The \texttt{jiant} library\footnote{ \url{https://github.com/nyu-mll/jiant}} was used for training and evaluation of our models on the WiC task \cite{pilehvar-camacho-collados-2019-wic}.
+The \texttt{jiant} library\footnote{ \url{https://github.com/nyu-mll/jiant}} was used for training and evaluation of our models on the WiC task \cite{pilehvar-camacho-collados-2019-wic}.
 The reported accuracy corresponds to the average accuracy across $5$ runs, each one with a different random seed.
-As presented in Table \ref{tab:wic_deviation}, the computed standard deviation across runs is relatively high.
+The standard deviation across runs is presented in Table \ref{tab:wic_deviation}.

 }

 }